codehag/TC39-Panel-Prep/2018/FINAL_DRAFT.md

 - Proposal sepecific questions from the community

 #### Community Questions

-- Date.parse() wasn't working on IOS due to how the string was formatted.
-Who is right: V8 or JSC? https://github.com/jsconf/2018.jsconf.eu/pull/238/files

 _class stuff_

 -  I saw this article http://2ality.com/2012/07/esnext-classes.html but since class and prototype work differently and prototype cannot imitate everything from classes, I wonder if it is really just syntactic sugar or since they work the same it should be considered as syntactic sugar. #tc39panel